Simplifying Radicals Calculator

 17² = 289, so

 17. Well, sometimes, instead of approximating the result, it's better to transform it a little.
 That's why we'll describe how to simplify square roots and write

 √288 in a prettier way.

 The main tool for simplifying radical expressions is prime factorization.
+If you're not yet familiar with this idea, discover it with our prime factorization calculator.
 Arguably, it's the safest way to deal with such problems since it's fairly easy and always gives the answer.
 Also, it is the algorithm that our simplifying radicals calculator uses.

 We write the number under the radical as a product of prime numbers: